ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 ### Tracking nodes in the network {#network-overview}

-There are multiple trackers which offer a real-time overview of nodes in the Ethereum network.
-Note that due to the nature of decentralized networks, these crawlers can only offer a limited view of the network and might report different results.
+Multiple trackers offer a real-time overview of nodes in the Ethereum network.
+Note that due to the nature of decentralized networks, these crawlers can only provide a limited view of the network and might report different results.

 - [Map of nodes](https://etherscan.io/nodetracker) by Etherscan
 - [Ethernodes](https://ethernodes.org/) by Bitfly